- New Jersey

 International Flow incorporates multiple retaining wires to provide retention of coupon.The majority of our Hot tapping is performed vertically "on top" of the pipeline.Thus retaining the cut section or "coupon" is critical.

-Performing 24" Hottaps for retention safety requires minimum of (4) sets of retaining wires to pass through the pipe section prior to the tapping cutter completing the tap.
+Performing 24" Hottaps for retention safety requires a minimum of (4) sets of retaining wires to pass through the pipe section prior to the tapping cutter completing the tap.
 This safeguards the coupon from being lost into the system.

 T-46 Tapping Machine 46" of travel performs 12" - 24" Taps